tanmay-pro/ExamTex/README.md

 ```
 * The input files can have any number of white-spaces in between the commands.
 * Please make sure that all your input files end at the bracket.
 No charcater/ whitespace or newline should exist after the last bracket.
+* Please make sure to clear/ delete the output(markdown) files (if already genrated) before each generation to get correct otuput.
+Otherwise, the new questions will get appended to the old ones.

 <br>